kb5fls/ConformityRulesList/README.md

 The script is written with the API key set as an environmental variable on your Windows systems.

 You will have to change that to match your needs.

-See example format below.

 **Example Format**